Traveling carnival: Games

 At many traveling carnivals, there are games of chance and skill.
-Games like the "Crossbow Shoot" game or the "Balloon and Darts" game will test an individuals target shooting ability.
+Games like the "Crossbow Shoot" game or the "Balloon and Darts" game will test an individual's target shooting ability.
 Other games, such as the "Water gun" game, will pit a group of individuals against each other to win the game.
 Chance is involved in games like the "Duck Pond" game or the "Pingpong Ball" and "Fishbowl" games.
 Most games offer a small prize to the winner.
 Prizes may be stuffed animals, toys, posters, etc. Continued play is encouraged as multiple small prizes may traded in for a larger prize.
 Some more difficult games, including the "Baseball and Basket" or "Stand the Bottle" game, may offer a large prize to any winner.

 While the majority of game operators run honest games, some people are wary of carnival games.
 This may be because carnival games in the past gained a reputation for being dishonest.
 The term "mark" (slang term: "sucker") originated with the carnival.

-When dishonest carnival game operators found someone who they could entice to keep playing their "rigged" (slang term: "gaffed") game, they would then "mark" the player by patting their back with a hand that had chalk on it.
+When dishonest carnival game operators found someone whom they could entice to keep playing their "rigged" (slang term: "gaffed") game, they would then "mark" the player by patting their back with a hand that had chalk on it.
 Other game operators would then look for these chalk marks and entice the individual to also play their rigged game.
 This is not common practice anymore, although there still are a few confidence men in the carnival business.

 Learning about how carnival games work can help an individual from being cheated.